*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 – If you find yourself being robbed, of course, you can try to get your item back in the moment.
 BUT, if they are overly insistent, look dangerous, use your best judgment.
 It used to be (2018 and beforehand) – that the vast majority of pickpockets were non-violent.

-– Having said that, a new breed of pickpockets emerged this year: desperate, violent pickpockets who’ll do whatever it takes to steal a wallet, purse, passport, or any other valuables.
-They’ll hit, beat, and get accomplices involved in keeping the victim down.
-I suggest you don’t resist a robbery, especially if you see two or three people approaching you.
+– if you see two or three people approaching you, I suggest you don’t resist the robbery.
 Unless you’ve got some extraordinary self-defense skills, It is unlikely that you will succeed in fighting two or more people.
 I hate giving that advice, but even the US Embassy has suggested it too.

 – Don’t wear expensive jewelry, particularly necklaces and luxury watches.
 These are usually the only personal jewelry I’ve heard being stolen right off the victim’s body.